 The Romanian language is written phonetically and is convenient to learn due to its more straightforward structure and grammar.

 It is not widespread and less taught languages.
-It means you won’t get many opportunities to practice as the other languages on my list.
+This means you won’t get as many opportunities to practice as the other languages on my list.

 - Conclusion: fairly easy